 The Interfaith Hospitality Network of the Main Line provides a caring and positive environment for homeless families and their children while they design and implement a plan to break the cycle of homelessness in their lives.
-Using the energy of over 2,500 community volunteers we are dedicated to families who seek to be accountable, resilient, and strive for a better tomorrow for their families.
+Using the energy of several hundred community volunteers we are dedicated to families who seek to be accountable, resilient, and strive for a better tomorrow for their families.

 In 1989 an interfaith group of concerned citizens interested in helping homeless families met with Karen Olson, the founder of the first Interfaith Hospitality Network (now called Family Promise), to discuss the possibility of creating an IHN along the Main Line of Philadelphia.
 After two years of careful planning, they established the Interfaith Hospitality Network of the Main Line (IHN – Main Line) to provide services to homeless families and formed a network of congregations to provide shelter, meals, and hospitality to these families.

 Rev. George Hollingshead led this group as the first Board Chairperson.
 He had the help of Rev. William Cherry, Vice-Chairperson; Paul Lichtman, Treasurer; Joe Betz, Secretary; Anne Pilgrim, Executive Director; and many more volunteers who worked together to make their vision a reality.

 IHN – Main Line became incorporated in November 1991, and we received our non-profit status in June 1992.
 Our first host congregations included: Ardmore Presbyterian Church, Ardmore United Methodist Church, Beth David Reform Congregation, Bryn Mawr Presbyterian Church, Central Baptist Church, Our Mother of Good Counsel, St. John Neumann Church, and St. Thomas of Villanova Parish.